codebase-marc/gradio_basics/README.md

 # gradio_basics
-Sample use case of Gradio for CSV ingestion and analytics.
+Sample use cases of Gradio for CSV ingestion and analytics.

 Use the "csv_upload.py" file to get started.